raul23/Darth-Vader-RPi/docs/change_default_settings.rst

 Change slot LEDs sequence
 =========================
-The setting `slot_leds`_ in the configuration file control the blinking pattern of the three slot LEDs in Darth Vader's control box.
+The setting `slot_leds`_ in the configuration file controls the blinking pattern of the three slot LEDs in Darth Vader's control box.

 To change the default sequence, open the configuration file::